tier4/umber_dds/README.md

 ### Supporting QoS

-Unsuporting QoS can be set, but it dosn't effect behavior of UmberDDS.
+Unsuporting QoS can be set, but it dosn't effect behavior of Umber DDS.

 #### ROS 2 suported QoS
 - [ ] Reliability